 A good book can take you to outer space or to another time in history.
-Pick a book to read together today and then let your kids become a part of that book.
-They can dress up like characters from the book, act out their favorite scenes or write their own sequel.
+Pick a book to read together and then let your kids become a part of that book.
+They can dress up like characters from the book, act out their favorite scenes, or write their own sequel.
 Make reading fun for kids to encourage a life-long love of the written word.

 You've got some mad scientists living in your house and your kitchen is the ideal science lab.
-Erupt a volcano, create a rocket balloon or grow sugar crystals.
+Erupt a volcano, create a rocket balloon, or grow sugar crystals.
 There are plenty of science experiments for kids you can do together without turning your home into a disaster area.

 How are cars made?
 What's it like behind the scenes of a TV station?
-How do orders get fulfilled at warehouses?
+How do orders get filled at warehouses?
 There are many kid-friendly tours that let your children explore and learn at the same time.
 Many of them are free!
 Just ask about the minimum age requirements ahead of time to make sure everyone in your family can attend.

 Under the Stars